caspii/casparwre.de/_posts/2024-02-12-costs-of-running-a-saas.md

 ### Google Cloud: $37 /mo

 I use Google Firebase for the [realtime sport scoreboards](https://keepthescore.com/multi-sport-scoreboard/).
+Firebase is a great product which takes a lot of work out of my hands.

-Overall it must be said that the Google Cloud APIs are great value for money (so far).
+Overall it must be said that the Google Cloud APIs are great value for money.

 ### DNSimple $10 /mo